Ed Wilson (media executive)

 Ed Wilson is an American media executive.
-He has been President of Chicago-based Tribune Broadcasting and has held top-level executive roles with Fox Television Network, NBC Enterprises and CBS Enterprises.
+He has been president of Chicago-based Tribune Broadcasting and has held top-level executive roles with Fox Television Network, NBC Enterprises and CBS Enterprises.

-Wilson sits on the Board of the USO and the Board of Trustees at Southern Methodist University as well as the Cox School of Business.
+Wilson sits on the board of the USO and the board of trustees at Southern Methodist University as well its Cox School of Business.
 He is also a member of the Arkansas Entertainers Hall of Fame.

 Life

-Wilson was born and raised in Rison, Arkansas, and graduated from the University of Arkansas with a BS/BA in Finance.
-His career began in 1980 as a Sales Trainee for Viacom.
+Wilson was born and raised in Rison, Arkansas, and graduated from the University of Arkansas with a BS/BA in finance.
+His career began in 1980 as a sales trainee for Viacom.
 Wilson later worked for KATV, Channel 7 in Little Rock as a sales manager.